suyashkumar/getbin/README.md

 </p>

 ## Overview
-This is a simple server (deployed @ https://bin.suyash.io) that makes it easy to download the latest binary associated with any GitHub repository release using regular old `wget` and `curl`.
+This is a simple server (deployed @ https://bin.suyash.io) that makes it easy to download the latest binary associated with _any GitHub repo release_ using regular old `wget` and `curl`.
 It attempts to use your User-Agent to fetch the right GitHub release asset for your OS/arch, but also lets you provide query parameters to specify OS/arch, and optionally uncompress the release artifact on the fly.

 I mostly just built this as a way to distribute my software binaries easily without dealing with `brew`, `npm`, etc (though they certainly have their advantages & trust).
 I can just give my users a one line download link that will always get them the latest released binary for their platform, and _all I have to do is just update GitHub releases like I normally do_.